-The 3- and 4-year-old program is implemented by 2 Bachelor trained Teachers alongside the Assistants in the room.
+The 3-year-old program is implemented by a Bachelor trained Teacher alongside the 4-year-old Kinder teacher.
 This gives the teachers the opportunity to support each other and the children benefit by having 2 Bachelor trained teachers in the room with them.